LFE is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.

 If Apprentices wish to raise any issue relating to Child Protection or safeguarding, there are a number of avenues that they can follow.

-Clubs are required to appoint a Child Protection Officer who is responsible for implementing Safeguarding procedures which follow the policies established by LFE, The Football League and The Football Association with regard to safeguarding young people.
+Clubs are required to appoint a Child Protection Officer who is responsible for implementing Safeguarding procedures which follow the policies established by LFE, The English Football League and The Football Association with regard to safeguarding young people.

 Alternatively, if Apprentices do not feel comfortable approaching a member of staff at the Club, they can also discuss any concerns with the LFE Regional Officer who will visit your Club on a regular basis.
 Information on the process(es) for reporting abuse should be included in the Apprentice induction programme.